datarobot-community/tutorials-for-data-scientists/README.md

 ### Time Series

-- *Forecasting US COVID-19 Cases Using Time-Series:*  create an AutoTS model on historical data taken from the US, France and Spain.
+- *Forecasting US COVID-19 Cases Using Time-Series:*  Create an AutoTS model on historical data taken from the US, France and Spain.
 Clean and prepare the data.
 Create the time series project and build models.
 Forecast 10 days ahead for each country an write the results to a .csv file.
 [R](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/Time%20Series/COVID%20Time%20Series%20Forecasting%20in%20R/COVID%20Time%20Series%20Forecasting%20With%20R/COVID_TS.Rmd)

+- *Analysing Residuals to build better models:* Use residuals created by DataRobot insights to evaluate your models and make them better.
+[Python](https://github.com/datarobot-community/tutorials-for-data-scientists-wip/tree/master/Regression/Python/analysing_residuals_to_build_better_models)

 ### VisualAI
 - *VisualAI Heartbeats:* Create a VisualAI project to classify images of sound.
 Heartbeats of people with normal and atypical heart conditions were recorded onto .wav files.
 This code shows you how to create spectrograms from the images and import them into DataRobot for VisualAI classification.
 [Python](https://github.com/datarobot-community/tutorials-for-data-scientists-wip/blob/visualAI_changes/VisualAI/Python/VisualAI%20Heartbeats/heartbeat_visual_AI.ipynb)